The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Good Characteristic: Weil Restriction

 \subsection{Average Selmer Ranks in Good Characteristic over Multiquadratic Fields}

 In this subsection, we will restrict our interest to multiquadratic number fields.
 We use the Weil restriction as in \S\ref{sec:WeilRes} to give a bound for Selmer ranks in good characteristic using results of Bhargava and Shankar \cites{bhargava3Sel,bhargava5Sel}.
-Their ordering is slightly different to the one that we are working with, so we state the corollary which applies to our ordering. \begin{proposition}[\cites{bhargava2Sel,bhargava3Sel,bhargava5Sel}] For $p\in\set{2,3,5}$, we have
+First, we adapt the results of Bhargava--Shankar for quadratic twists. \begin{proposition} For each squarefree integer $D$ and $p\in\set{2,3,5}$, we have

+Moreover, assuming \Cref{hyp:PR for cong conds} the conclusion holds for every prime number $p$. \end{proposition} \begin{rem} For $p\in\set{2,3,5}$ this can be seen directly from the methods of Bhargava--Shankar \cite{bhargava2Sel}, since the quadratic twist $E^{(D)}_{A,B}$ has a (possibly not minimal)Weierstrass equation given by $E_{AD^2,BD^3}:y^2=x^3+AD^2x+BD^3$, and their proofs never make use of the minimality condition and work with finitely many congruence conditions.
+However, for completeness (and when $p>5$) we provide a proof below. \end{rem} \begin{proof} Fix a squarefree integer $D$.
+Since the quadratic twist $E^{(D)}_{A,B}$ has a (possibly not minimal) Weierstrass equation given by $E_{AD^2,BD^3}:y^2=x^3+AD^2x+BD^3$.
+Thus there is a bijection between $\set{E_{A,B}^{(D)}~:~(A,B)\in\Epsilon(X)}$ and the set